threelogy/threelogy.github.io/_video/corporate/mcdonalds-philippines-oo-awards-night-sde.md

 type: corporate
 section-rank: 8
 ---
 McDonald’s is a regular client of Threelogy.
-Like them, trust us to produce high quality videos of your company events. :)
+Like them, trust us to produce high quality videos of your company events.:)

 For bookings, send us an email or call us at +63 2 4344428